MicrosoftDocs/fabric-docs/docs/real-time-analytics/overview.md

 ## What makes Real-time Analytics unique?

 * **Easy ingestion** of data from any source, in any data format.
-* **No complex data modeling** means there's no need to build complex data models or for complex scripting to transform data before it's consumed.
+* **Consume data directly** without first building complex data models or scripting to transform the data.
 * **By-default streaming** provides high performance, low latency, high freshness data analysis.
 * **Default partitioning** - both time and hash-based partitioning, and by-default **indexing**.
 * **Versatile data structures** so that you can query structured, semi-structured, or free text.